 Author (to Indian middle-man): Sir, I identify it a novel.
 Sir, itemize it accordingly.

 Penguin Modern Classics, Penguin Books, London, 1972

-Penguin Books, in the series King Penguin, Harmondsworth, 1982
+Penguin Books, King Penguin series, 1982

 - Philip Toynbee says of its author, "...
 He stands astride the two cultures, the Eastern and the Western, belonging to neither and therefore able to look at both with the incredulous eye of the outsider."

 - And C.P.
 Snow wrote, "Mr. Desani is a writer of great originality, who is making a contribution ... all his own."